IntuitionLabs

 GPT advantages: Beyond heavy science tasks, LLMs assist with day-to-day lab operations.
 This includes writing computer code (as mentioned), managing electronic lab notebooks, drafting protocols, and even simple voice-controlled queries.
 Some labs use LLM-based chat interfaces (e.g. Microsoft’s Copilot in Office) to structure experiment notes or retrieve standard operating procedures.
 In bench robotics, an LLM can translate a design (“fill microplate with 50 μL of solution”) into an API call for a robot arm.

 Evidence and Examples: Many scientists report using ChatGPT to generate sample code.
 In one lab, researchers who knew the needed analysis but not the syntax would ask an LLM to “write a script that takes fluorescence readings and computes the limit of detection.”
 The LLM could often produce a functioning Python snippet, drastically speeding coding (though debugging was still required).
-AI chatbot interfaces are popping up in lab management software: for example, Benchling (a popular electronic lab notebook and R&D platform) has added generative AI features so users can query their own experimental records in natural language.
+AI chatbot interfaces are now standard in lab management software: for example, Benchling (a popular electronic lab notebook and R&D platform) launched its full AI platform in October 2025, enabling scientists to query their own experimental records in natural language and integrate AI-driven experiment design directly into their workflows ([10]).

-A concrete use case is the Emerald Cloud Lab before open beta, which is integrated with automation.
-The Axios article notes Emerald’s partner at CMU will offer a remote-controlled cloud lab in 2024, hinting at fully web-based lab work ([32]).
+A concrete use case is the Emerald Cloud Lab, which has expanded to a new Austin, Texas facility and continues to develop integrated automation platforms.
+Emerald’s partnership with CMU now offers remote-controlled cloud lab access, enabling fully web-based lab work ([37]).
 In such settings, an LLM copilot could not only plan experiments but invoke cloud lab protocols via chat, making experimental work as easy as pressing a button after describing your goal.

 Limitations: Operational integration is still in early stages.
 LLM-generated code or API calls may contain subtle bugs, so failsafe checks are needed.
 Access controls are important: a generative assistant should not have unrestricted lab control without authentication.
 In many regulated environments (e.g. GLP labs), any code or documentation produced by AI must be thoroughly reviewed by a qualified person.